JavaScript is required

 How to use este ese and aquel in Spanish - Banner

 Learning Spanish demonstrative adjectives can feel a bit overwhelming at first, especially when you're trying to figure out whether to use este, ese, or aquel.
-The good news?
-Once you understand the distance system and how these words change based on gender and number, it actually becomes pretty straightforward.
+However, once you understand the distance system and how these words change based on gender and number, it becomes pretty straightforward.
 Spanish demonstrative adjectives work differently than English "this" and "that" because Spanish has three levels of distance instead of just two.
 Let me walk you through everything you need to know to use these correctly.

 Here's the thing, these aren't just random words you stick in front of nouns.
 Spanish demonstrative adjectives must agree with the noun they modify in both gender and number.
 That means if you're talking about a feminine plural noun, you need the feminine plural form of the demonstrative.